ChuckHill2/VideoLibrarian/Readme.md

 - View on gallery on a TV via HDMI.
 Must be large enough to see from the couch but also small enough to view a number of them on a single screen.
 - Must support a LOT of videos (>1000) and be fast.
 - Must consist of a single executable.
 No "installation".
-- Properties must include things like name, description, genere, movie ratings, release date, etc.
+- Properties must include things like name, description, genre, movie ratings, release date, etc.
 - Must be able to retrieve this information from the internet by itself.
 - Target audience is a normal computer user.
 Not a developer or computer expert.

 ##### High-level Design Choices
 * As a web page/javascript?
 Requires many files.
 No robust means to gather properties.
 Not user-friendly installation.
-Subject to vagaries of browers.
+Subject to vagaries of browsers.
 * Target OS?
 Microsoft Windows.
 Just because it is what I know and what my laptop runs.
 * Client-Server (irrespective of language)?
-Again, not average-user-friendly, higher complexity, and lower maintanibility.
+Again, not average-user-friendly, higher complexity, and lower maintainability.
 Does user really want a server running all the time?
 * As a standalone app?
 Easy to run, just drop into folder and execute.
 * Language
-  + C++ - Workable, but unecessary complexity and more difficult to maintain.
+  + C++ - Workable, but unnecessary complexity and more difficult to maintain.
   + C# - Faster and easier to maintain.
 Has no performance bottlenecks that low-level C++ needs to overcome.
 Supporting Win7+.
 Natively supports requisite https and regex.
     - WinForms?
 Can support large number of gallery items.
     - WPF?
 Gallery cannot support large number videos.